RonanLc/Snoopytech/building/leg/belt_tensor/README.md

-This section contains all the requiered elements for the building of the robot.
+This section contains the tensor for the belt transmisson.